chiyoi/Render-As-You-Type/README.md

-# Render As You Type
+# Render as You Type
 Do some rendering as you type.
 > https://op2.neko03.moe